 Please note that the mother-in-law’s statement, “Bitiya ko khush karne ka rasam har ghar mein hote hain?” is inclusive.
 She mentions how it is a ritual in ‘har ghar’ (not exclusively referring to a Muslim household) to celebrate their daughter’s happiness.
 She refers to her daughter-in-law as her own daughter, and likewise, the daughter-in-law refers to her mother-in-law as her own mother, ‘Ma.’

 It respects an individual’s agency

 Recently, Hemanth Vysyas, a 28-year-old man, was kidnapped and murdered in Hyderabad by Avanthi, his wife’s family.
-His fault was that he belonged to a lower caste, and dared to fall in love and marry a woman belonging to a higher caste.
-These incidents are commonplace not just in rural, but also in urban India.
+His fault was that he belonged to a lower caste and dared to fall in love and marry a higher caste woman.
+These incidents are commonplace not just in rural but also in urban India.

 74 years of Indian Independence, and we still haven’t freed ourselves from the shackles of the caste system or fundamentalist outlook.
 When will we learn to respect the choice of two consenting adults in a free, democratic country?
 You can have all the laws in place, but what about the inherent hatred and bigotry in our society?

 Coming to the Tanishq ad, why can’t we respect the couple’s agency, a Hindu woman and a Muslim man?
 Why can’t we respect the agency of the Muslim mother-in-law to practice a Hindu ritual?
 Who are we to interfere with the agency of adults in their relationships?
 Isn’t the boycott illegal as per the Right to Freedom in the Constitution of India?

 Can we not look at all citizens in India as equals?
 Not some as more equal or less equal because of their religion, caste, and gender?
 Maybe then, we will learn to stay within our boundaries and respect an individual’s agency.
 Is that too much to hope?